AleksandarD7/OOP/README.md

 - Talked about Advent of Code 2023
 - Learned what is flowchar

 ## DAY 3 || 08.07.2024
 - Continued with W3Schools
 - Read about: Break/Continue, Arrays and Structures

+## DAY 4 || 09.07.2024
+- Continued with W3Schools
+- Read about: Enums, References and Pointers
+- Finished with C++ Tutorial Section
+- Started C++ Functions